nikitabugrovsky/gemini-function-calling/README.md

-# Gemini Function Calling Weather Chatbot
+# Multimodel Function Calling Chatbot

-This project demonstrates the function-calling feature of Google's Gemini large language models.
-The Python script creates a simple chatbot that can retrieve the current weather for a given location by using a custom function.
+This project demonstrates function calling with large language models, supporting both Google's Gemini API and local models via Ollama.
+The Python script creates a simple chatbot that can retrieve the current weather for a given location by using a custom function, showcasing the flexibility of a strategy-based design.

 ## How it Works